Wild Bactrian camel

-The wild camel (Camelus ferus) is a critically endangered species of camel living in parts of northwestern China and southwestern Mongolia.
-It is closely related to the Bactrian camel (Camelus bactrianus).
-Both are large, double-humped even-toed ungulates native to the steppes of central Asia.
-Until recently, wild camels were thought to have descended from domesticated Bactrian camels that became feral after being released into the wild.
-However, genetic studies have established it as a separate species which diverged from the Bactrian camel about 1.1 million years ago.
+The wild Bactrian camel (Camelus ferus) or simply the wild camel is an endangered species of camel endemic to Northwest China and southwestern Mongolia.
+It is closely related but not ancestral to the domestic Bactrian camel (Camelus bactrianus).
+Genetic studies have established it as a separate species which diverged from the Bactrian camel about 0.7–1.1 million years ago.